 Check “Nutrition Facts.”
 Calcium on food labels is given as % Daily Value or DV.
 Since the daily value for calcium is 1000 milligrams, just add a zero to the percent for the amount in milligrams.
 For example, a one-cup serving of whole milk is 30%, which would be 300 milligrams.

 Calcium Recommended Daily Intakes 2010 Institute of Medicine

 Count food first.
 Supplements mean just that, you are supplementing your diet.
 If you don’t reach your goal with food, fill the deficit with a calcium supplement.
 Don’t exceed the upper level of calcium intake.
 (Refer to chart.)

 D – VITAMIN D

 Don’t count on the sun.
-Although sunshine is the main source of vitamin D, you can’t expect sun to be your primary source in all seasons of the year.
+Although the sunshine is the main source of vitamin D, you can’t expect the sun to be your primary source in all seasons of the year.
 Sunscreen also blocks the production of vitamin D.

 Eat vitamin D-rich foods.
 Unfortunately, few foods contain vitamin D. The highest natural sources are fatty fish like wild salmon, herring, and sardines.
 Other foods may be fortified with vitamin D. All milk is fortified but not all milk products are fortified with vitamin D.